berthubert/trifecta/README.md

 # trifecta
-A simple image sharing site, built with a combination of modern c++, database and web technologies.
+A simple image sharing site, built with a combination of modern C++, database and web technologies.
 Intended to both be useful and make some points.

 # Goals

+ * Show how you can build things without 200 dependencies
+ * Show you can do so self-contained without tons of infrastructure
+   * 2.3MB Docker/Podman image, needs nothing else
  * Provide an easy on-ramp for "C++ people" to using modern web technology
    * Using a non-bloated minimal framework (alpine.js)
  * Showcase modern C++ and build tools (Meson)
    * A Rust version of the backend is very welcome!
    * A Go version of the backend is very welcome!
- * Show how you can build things without 200 dependencies
- * Show you can do so self-contained without tons of infrastructure
  * Build something that is extremely robust and secure and does not need monthly updates.
  * Still get high-end features